drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome offers account sync between multiple devices.
 Part of the sync data includes credentials to Web sites.
 The data is encrypted with the account password.

-Chrome's Web Store for extensions requires a [5 USD lifetime fee](https://developer.chrome.com/webstore/publish#pay-the-developer-signup-fee) in order to submit extensions.
+Chrome's Web Store for extensions requires a [5 USD lifetime fee](https://developer.chrome.com/docs/webstore/register) in order to submit extensions.
 The low cost allows the development of many quality Open Source Web Extensions that do not aim to monetize through usage.

 Chrome has the largest share of global usage and is the preferred target platform for the majority of developers.
-Major technologies are based on Chrome's Open Source components, such as [node.js](https://nodejs.org/en/) which uses [Chrome's V8](https://developers.google.com/v8/) Engine and the [Electron](https://electron.atom.io/) framework, which is based on Chromium and node.js.
+Major technologies are based on Chrome's Open Source components, such as [node.js](https://nodejs.org) which uses [Chrome's V8](https://developers.google.com/v8) Engine and the [Electron](https://electron.atom.io) framework, which is based on Chromium and node.js.
 Chrome's vast user base makes it the most attractive target for threat actors and security researchers.
-Despite under constants attacks, Chrome has retained an impressive security track record over the years.
+Despite constant attacks, Chrome has retained an impressive security track record over the years.
 This is not a small feat.

-Chrome offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [robust sandboxing](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md), [frequent updates](https://chromereleases.googleblog.com/), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).
+Chrome offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [robust sandboxing](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md), [frequent updates](https://chromereleases.googleblog.com), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).
 In addition, Google offers a very lucrative [bounty program](https://bughunters.google.com/about/rules/5745167867576320/chrome-vulnerability-reward-program-rules) for reporting vulnerabilities, along with its own [Project Zero](https://googleprojectzero.blogspot.com/) team.
 This means that a large number of highly talented and motivated people are constantly auditing and securing Chrome code.

 Create separate Chrome profiles to reduce XSS risk and compartmentalize cookies/identities.
-In each profile, either disable Javascript in Chrome settings and configure allowed origins - or use [uBlock Origin](https://github.com/gorhill/uBlock) to manage Javascript.
+In each profile, either disable Javascript in Chrome settings and configure allowed origins.
+You should also disable the V8 Optimizer for sites where you do use Javascript to further reduce attack surface.
+You can block trackers with [uBlock Origin Lite](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh).

 Change the default search engine from Google to reduce additional tracking.